Dear Experts,

 Hi Jignesh,

-Employment Attorney are advocates well versed with labour laws and the represent both employers and employees as well.
-They are professionals who understands the circumstances of the employer & employee and give their solution or they represent their client in the court of law.
+Employment attorneys are advocates well-versed in labor laws and represent both employers and employees.
+They are professionals who understand the circumstances of the employer and employee and provide solutions or represent their clients in the court of law.

-It is a confidential service that gives employees and employers in dispute, a chance to work with a mediator to find a mutually agreed solution to the problem.
-A mediator is a trained professional who will not make any decisions, but help both parties understand each other and work towards finding solutions.
-Basically the mediators are advocates.
+It is a confidential service that gives employees and employers in dispute a chance to work with a mediator to find a mutually agreed solution to the problem.
+A mediator is a trained professional who will not make any decisions but will help both parties understand each other and work towards finding solutions.
+Essentially, mediators are advocates.

 Thanks,